shockwave-design/magento2-module-mail-mailgun/README.md

-# SMTP
+# Magento2 Mail - Mailgun Integration

  * Copyright © 2015 Martin Kramer.
 All rights reserved.
- * See LICENSE.txt for license details.

-TODO
+ * For commercial use: Get a license on www.shockwave-design.de